All Episodes

 You don't learn in medical school or in your training about very important, very real issues like God.

-You sort of come away thinking That all that we are, all that we think, all that we could ever be is defined by biological functions, physiological processes, chemical synapses in neurons of the brain, and so much of your training leaves me, and certainly I think virtually every other physician, sort of with that wow feeling.
+I mean, you sort of come away thinking that all that we are, all that we think, all that we could ever be is defined by biological functions, physiological processes, chemical synapses and neurons of the brain.

-I mean, you're sitting here, all your training is focused on us being the physical, and yet my near-death experience suggests with powerful evidence that we are far, far more than our physical beings, than our physical presence.
+And yet, my near-death experience suggests with powerful evidence that we are far, far more than our physical beings, than our physical presence.

-But I'm not sure it's an overall answer.
+Okay, well, that's kind of an answer from you, but I'm not sure it's an overall answer.

-Yeah, and I think surveys have shown that, too.
+Yeah, and I think surveys have shown that too.

 There's a bigger picture.